ekoutanov/serbzip/README.md

 The **compaction rules** are used to de-vowel the word, being the essence of the algorithm.
 It starts by taking a lowercase representation of the prefix element of the punctuation tuple and removing all vowels (excluding `'y'` in the English variant).
 The compaction rule does not apply to the suffix element of the tuple — suffixes are encoded as-is.
 In practice, the suffix is much shorter than the prefix.
 The rule comprises four parts:

+1. If the word-prefix begins with a backslash (`'\'`), then treat it as an escape sequence.
+Prepend another backslash and return the word-prefix.
+E.g., `"\sum"` encodes to `"\\sum"`.
+This rule is mainly used for encoding papers containing typesetting commands, such as TeX.
-1. Convert the word-prefix to lowercase and generate its fingerprint.
+2. Convert the word-prefix to lowercase and generate its fingerprint.
 Resolve the (0-based) position of the lowercased prefix in the vector of strings mapped from the fingerprint.
 If the word-prefix is in the dictionary, then encode it by padding the output with a string of whitespace characters — the length of the string equal to the position of the prefix in the vector — then output the fingerprint.
 E.g., assume the word-prefix `"no"` is positioned second in the dictionary mapping for its fingerprint: `"n" -> ["in", "no", "on"]`.
 It would then be encoded as `"␣n"` — one space followed by its fingerprint.
 The word `"on"` would have required two spaces — `"␣␣n"`.
-2. Otherwise, if the word-prefix is not in the dictionary and contains one or more vowels, it is encoded as-is.
+3. Otherwise, if the word-prefix is not in the dictionary and contains one or more vowels, it is encoded as-is.
 E.g., the word-prefix `"tea"`, which is not in our sample dictionary, but contains a vowel, is encoded as `"tea"`.
-3. Otherwise, if the word-prefix comprises only consonants and its fingerprint does not appear in the dictionary, it is encoded as-is.
+4. Otherwise, if the word-prefix comprises only consonants and its fingerprint does not appear in the dictionary, it is encoded as-is.
 E.g., the word-prefix `"psst"` is not mapped, so it is encoded with no change — `"psst"`.
 This case is much more frequent in East-Slavic than it is in English; in the latter, words comprising only consonants are either abbreviations, acronyms or representations of sounds.
-4. Otherwise, prepend a backslash (`'\'`) to the word-prefix.
+5. Otherwise, prepend a backslash (`'\'`) to the word-prefix.
 E.g., the word-prefix `"cnt"`, comprising all-consonants, having no resolvable position in `"cnt" -> ["cent", "count"]` for an existing fingerprint `"cnt"`, is encoded as `"\cnt"`.
 Without this rule, `"cnt"` with no leading spaces might be reversed into `"cent"`... or something entirely different and less fortunate.

 The **capitalisation** rules encode capitalisation _hints_ into the output so that the word-prefix may have its capitalisation restored.
 These rules is not perfectly reversible, but cope well in the overwhelming majority of cases.